-Inside the Mind of 'Mad Dog' Mattis
+Inside the mind of 'Mad Dog' Mattis

 It's very much of a piece with Trump's "America First" sloganeering, but Mattis lays out this thinking with much greater specificity than his new boss.

-Further clues about how Mattis may guide the Pentagon can be found in a thesis entitled "The Mattis Way of War" written by Major Michael Valenti while he was a student at the U.S. Army Staff College.
+Further clues about how Mattis may guide the Pentagon can be found in a thesis entitled "The Mattis Way of War" written by Maj.
+Michael Valenti while he was a student at the US Army Staff College.
 The thesis examined how Mattis commanded what The Military Times

-describes as "the deepest insertion of Marines into a combat zone in U.S. history."
+describes as "the deepest insertion of Marines into a combat zone in US history."
 In the months after 9/11, Mattis led 1,000 Marines who seized an abandoned airfield behind enemy lines in the heart of Taliban-controlled Afghanistan in Kandahar province.

-The thesis, which was published in September, also examines how then-Major General Mattis led
+The thesis, which was published in September, also examines how then-Maj.
+Gen. Mattis led

 the First Marine division during the invasion of Iraq in 2003.
 The thesis makes a number of important observations about Mattis' leadership style.